tdonker/domain-driven-design-links/ubiquitouslanguagequotes.md

 ___

 ##### [Learning Domain-Driven Design by Vlad Khononov 2021](https://www.amazon.com/Learning-Domain-Driven-Design-Aligning-Architecture/dp/1098100131)
-* p24:  Domain-driven design proposes a better way to get the knowledge from domain experts to software engineers: by using a ubiquitous language.
+* p24:  Domain-driven design proposes a better way to get the **knowledge from domain experts** to software engineers: by using a ubiquitous language.
-* p25:  It's crucial to emphasize that the ubiquitous language is the language of the business. ...
+* p25:  It's crucial to emphasize that the ubiquitous language is the **language of the business**. ...
 No technical jargon!
-* p211: The use of a ubiquitous language is the cornerstone practice of domain-driven design.
+* p211: The use of a ubiquitous language is the **cornerstone practice of** domain-driven design.
 It is essential for domain knowledge discovery, communication and effective solution modeling.

 ___